Secret Martial Art of Tsugaru — Since the Edo Period

 If things continue this way, the truth will remain unknown, and only incorrect information will remain as history.
 I felt an urgency that once I pass away, no one will be left who heard the direct accounts of my father.
 With the support of Mr. Oyama from Shubukando and other mysterious coincidences, I felt as if my father was pushing me to take this step.

-It is sometimes said that Hongaku Kokki-ryu was "lost" upon Master Otsu's passing.
-However, an important fact is missing: Master Otsu fulfilled all his duties as a Shihan and peacefully departed only after entrusting the next generation.
-Because these matters were handled quietly and away from the public eye, it is understandable that many are unaware of the details.
+• Correcting false information about Master Otsu It is sometimes said that Hongaku Kokki-ryu was "lost" upon Master Otsu's passing.
+However, an important fact is missing: Master Otsu fulfilled all his duties and peacefully departed only after entrusting the next generation.
+Because these matters were handled quietly away from the public eye, it is understandable that many are unaware.
 However, I cannot allow his name or legacy to be clouded by inaccurate information.

-Looking at the documents my father left behind, I spent days in trial and error, wondering how much I could reconstruct.
-A turning point came in late June 2025 when Master Masamichi Kono visited Hirosaki.
+• Toward the restoration of martial arts preserved in old documents A turning point came in late June 2025 when Master Masamichi Kono visited Hirosaki.
 Through our dialogue, my memories of training with my father were vividly revived, and the fog surrounding certain techniques cleared.
 I am deeply grateful for Master Kono's profound insight and warm support.
 I intend to proceed with the careful restoration of techniques recorded in the manuscripts.

-I have begun searching for those who can carry this path forward so it does not end with me.
-I hope to entrust this activity to the future through new connections.
+• To connect to the future: Finding successors and the dream of publication I have begun searching for those who can carry this path forward so it does not end with me.
 I am also developing several concepts for a book to record these activities.

-As a son who had my father as a teacher, I want to honestly describe the "Hongaku Kokki-ryu Yawara" that I saw while growing up in a somewhat unusual family environment.
+[Publication Draft 1] As a son who had my father as a teacher, I want to honestly describe the "Hongaku Kokki-ryu Yawara" that I saw while growing up in a somewhat unusual family environment.

-The extraordinary movements and anecdotes of my father that I glimpsed as a child.
+[Publication Draft 2] The extraordinary movements and anecdotes of my father that I glimpsed as a child.
 I will trace those memories with my current analysis and hypotheses.

-In advancing these activities, I found a deep alignment of vision with Mr. Oyama of Shubukando regarding "creating a system for the future."
-This is so that even if the lineages of Tsugaru are temporarily interrupted by the times, future seekers can reignite the light of those techniques and spirits.
-We are leaving "clues" and "milestones" now.
-If we don't act, these techniques refined by our ancestors at the risk of their lives may become blurred legends.
-Martial arts are a crystallization of wisdom exploring human potential.
+• Toward the future: 50 to 100 years from now In advancing these activities, I found a deep alignment of vision with Mr. Oyama of Shubukando regarding "creating a system for the future."
+This is so that even if the lineages of Tsugaru are temporarily interrupted, future seekers can reignite the light of those techniques and spirits.
+Martial arts are a crystallization of wisdom exploring the ultimate potential of the human body.
+If we don't act now, these refined techniques may become blurred legends.

-Our goal is to have the ancient martial arts rooted in Tsugaru and Aomori officially recognized as regional "traditional culture."
+• Making Tsugaru Martial Arts a source of regional pride as "Traditional Culture" Our goal is to have the ancient martial arts rooted in Tsugaru and Aomori officially recognized as regional "traditional culture."
 This has been a long-held wish of Mr. Oyama.
 For over half a century, many masters in Tsugaru have worked toward this, yet it remains unfulfilled.
 I intend to inherit their passion and contribute what I can.

 ※Gratitude and Daily Exploration

-This activity cannot proceed with my strength alone.
-I sincerely thank everyone who provided materials and encouragement, and especially my wife, who watches over me with patience.
 Even while working, eating, or shopping, I find myself verifying body movements.
 My wife sees through me and says, "You're doing it again," but I believe my father was the same—exploring this path 24/7.
 That is why he could answer any question instantly.
+That is the path my father walked — and the back I now strive to follow.

-[Purpose and Policy of Activities]
+Purpose and Policy of Activities

 (1) Thoughts at the root of our activities

-The collection and organization of information cover diverse areas such as "History, Martial Techniques, Manuscripts, Testimonies, Photos, Videos, and Audio" related to Hongaku Kokki-ryu Yawara.
+This activity began with a wish to carve into history the things passed down by our ancestors in a clear form.
+The collection and organization of information covers diverse areas such as "History, Martial Techniques, Manuscripts, Testimonies, Photos, Videos, and Audio" related to Hongaku Kokki-ryu Yawara.

 For me, this activity means:

-1. Respect for Ancestors: Correcting misunderstandings about Master Otsu and showing respect to the founders.
+(1) Respect for Ancestors: Correcting misunderstandings about Master Otsu and showing respect to the founders.

-2. Responsibility to the Next Generation: Preparing the path as much as I can and passing the baton cleanly.
+(2) Responsibility to the Next Generation: Preparing the path as much as I can and passing the baton cleanly.

-3. Filial Piety: Giving shape to the dream (prosperity of the style) that my father could not fully realize.
+(3) Filial Piety: Giving shape to the dream (prosperity of the style) that my father could not fully realize.

 (2) Scope of information disclosure